Aliases for SSTR4 Gene

 GeneCards Summary for SSTR4 Gene

 SSTR4 (Somatostatin Receptor 4) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and somatostatin receptor activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for SSTR4 Gene